Jack Suwinski Player Props: Pirates vs. Padres

 Jack Suwinski At The Plate

-- Suwinski leads Pittsburgh with 59 hits, batting .223 this season with 32 extra-base hits.
+- Suwinski leads Pittsburgh in total hits (62) this season while batting .230 with 34 extra-base hits.

-- Among the qualifying hitters in MLB, his batting average ranks 131st, his on-base percentage ranks 43rd, and he is 22nd in the league in slugging.
+- Among the qualifying batters in MLB play, his batting average ranks 127th, his on-base percentage ranks 38th, and he is 14th in the league in slugging.

-- Suwinski has had at least one RBI in 37.2% of his games this season (32 of 86), with two or more RBI 11 times (12.8%).
+- Suwinski has had at least one RBI in 37.9% of his games this season (33 of 87), with more than one RBI 11 times (12.6%).
 He has also been responsible for three or more of his team's runs in five contests.

+- In 32 of 87 games this season, he has scored, and eight of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.